 The Floating Continent itself was far more memorable than the battle with the air force, made up of organic materials that pulsed and wriggled, though like a lot of things in FFVI, I’m not sure why.
 I mean… wasn’t this supposed to be a mountain range not long ago?
 Eh, what the hell, I’ll take it.
 I haven’t had some good Geigerian environments in ages, and I’m sure in no rush to play Dark Seed.
 Our party (we simply reformed the same party as before), jumped down and found Shadow lying wounded not far from their starting location, presumably some consequence of his working for the Empire as a mercenary, though even that seems a little thin and is only a guess.
 As I’ve been saying, FFVI doesn’t like providing adequate explanations for its details, but in some cases it doesn’t even bother!
 Shadow decided to join up with us for the time being, so Kyle and I grumbled a little and finally handed over a Magicite.
 Our priority at this point in the game was to pass the Shiva Magicite from person to person in hopes that they would learn Osmose and deal with an MP shortage we were frightened of at the time, so I believe we gave him that.

 The enemies on the Floating Continent were especially impressive, including Ninjas (often an endgame Final Fantasy foe), Behemoths and Dragons, not to forget demonic-looking foes like Misfits and Apocrypha.
 Indeed, I believe the Giegerian environment, the final showdown with Ultros, and these end-game-looking foes are designed to trick the player into thinking this is the endgame, the big showdown with both Kefka and Gestahl in the sight of the gods, before they can destroy the world!
 Unfortunately, Square had shot themselves in the foot in our opinion.
-Not only are we still dealing with the issue I joked about earlier – Strago and Relm just joined the party moments before – but I’ve yet to play the RPG that looks at the final dungeon and says “You only get to bring an 80% party load for no significant plot reasons, and we’ll be filling one of the slots with a character you barely know.”
+Not only are we still dealing with the issue I joked about earlier – Strago and Relm just joined the party inside of an hour before – but I’ve yet to play the RPG that looks at the final dungeon and says “You only get to bring an 80% party load for no significant plot reasons, and we’ll be filling one of the slots with a character you barely know.”
 To make matters worse, the aesthetic calls to mind the similar, body-horror-esque aesthetic of FFV’s fake-out final dungeon: Exdeath’s Fortress!
 They slammed the door in their own face!

 The journey through the continent was rough, yet another part of Square’s fake ending plans.
 I really do have to respect their efforts, even if they did hang a banner over the affair saying “Not Actually the Ending.”
 One of our most triumphant moments was recorded in my notes in all caps: “POISON DID SOMETHING.
 KILLED A DRAGON EVEN.”
 The story is even more impressive than my all-caps summation!
 At least one of the party members had been kicked out of the party by Snort, Edgar had been Frozen by the Dragon’s Freezing Dust, and we were saved at the last second by the Poison aftereffect of what I believe to have been a Bio spell.
-For two people like Kyle and I, who have an aversion to status effects in general and have thought of Poison as either a joke or an archenemy (considering some serious problems with it in FFI and early FFII that got left out of the Journal), this was amazing.
+For people like Kyle and I, who have an aversion to status effects in general and have thought of Poison as either a joke or an archenemy (considering some serious problems with it in FFI and early FFII that got left out of the Journal), this was amazing.

-Ultimately, we discovered the Airship following along under the Floating Continent, and decided to board it again.
+Ultimately, we discovered the Blackjack following along under the Floating Continent, and decided to board it again.
 Kyle and I didn’t realize that going to the Airship would mean being forced to restart the Floating Continent from the start, but I think we might have taken it even if we had known.
 For starters, we were doing terribly, and for seconds, we had been flogging ourselves since the start of the Air Force battle for forgetting a few sidequests that we still wanted to pursue.
 Shadow abandoned us when we left the Continent, and we let him go to do a few side trips on the ground.

 The first thing we did was to backtrack to pick up a few Lores.
 To our surprise, “a few” turned out to be just one: the complicated “Traveller” Lore from an enemy from nearly the start of the game.
 This curious spell did damage based on the number of steps you’ve taken in the game, though I’m not sure how on earth that’s calculated in the iOS’ relatively free movement system!